What do volunteers do?

 Training available to volunteers includes:

 - Introduction to Countryside Management & countryside organisations

 - Geography, History and Ecology of the Downs

 - Health and Safety

-Rangers are responsible for monitoring the condition of footpaths, bridleways statutory ‘Open Access’ areas along a specific trail, or on a section of the South Downs Way.
+Volunteers support with monitoring the condition of footpaths, bridleways, statutory ‘Open Access’ areas along a specific trail, or on a section of the South Downs Way.
 Once or twice a year volunteers will be asked to report on any problems they find during their surveys.
 Full training will be provided.